BaliDataMan/airflow-Tut/Concepts.md

 - Retry, etc

-# DAGRun
+# DAGRun-
 When Dag **run/execute** that becomes DAGRun.
 One can run multiple DAGRuns w.r.t single DAG.

-## Relation between Task Instance and DAGRun
+## Relation between Task Instance and DAGRun-

 Task is an node in DAG.
 Task instance is execution of those task.
 SO when we say DAGRun that means multiple Task Instances are running in that DAGRun.

 Hence DAGRun executes multiple Task Instances!!